Introduction

 Getting started

 Getting started with MomentoBooth is easy!
 You only need a computer/laptop with a webcam for a minimal setup.
-Read more about our hardware recommendations and follow the install steps:
+This pages lists our hardware recommendations and minimal software set up steps.

 - A computer